Pembrokeshire Locations with Links to Famous Authors

 Dylan Thomas on Laugharne, October 1953

-Cardiff-born author Roald Dahl enjoyed a seaside holiday in Tenby each year throughout the 1920’s and 130’s.
-An annual tradition during this period, Roald and family stayed each year in The Cabin in Tenby overlooking the harbour from one side and Carmarthen Bay from the other.
+Cardiff-born author Roald Dahl, known best for children's stories such as James and the Giant Peach, Matilda and The Twits, enjoyed a seaside holiday in Tenby each year throughout the 1920’s and 130’s during his own childhood.
+An annual tradition during these decades, Roald and family stayed each year in The Cabin at Tenby harbour overlooking the moored boats and town from one side and Carmarthen Bay from the other.

 The Dahl’s loved the area and their stays in The Cabin so much, that in 1973 members of the family bought the property and to this day, it remains in their possession.
 Dahl even wrote fondly about these holidays in his 1993 publication, My Year stating “we adored Tenby…we had donkey rides on the beach and long walks with the dogs along the top of the cliffs opposite Caldey Island”.